Mina Rees: Research

 When working on her PhD at the University of Chicago, Rees was very interested in researching associative algebra.
 Most of her research was self-taught, as her advisor had switched his focus to number theory.
 Her thesis was published in 1932 in the American Journal of Mathematics.
 During her first three years as a professor, she created several book reviews which were published in Scripta Mathematica.

+Contributions during World War II

+When World War II began many men were drafted.
+This opened many opportunities for women in fields that they were not prevalent in.
+Rees took a leave of absence in 1943 to aid in the war efforts.
+She became a Technical Aide/Executive Assistant with the Applied Mathematics Panel at Office of Scientific Research and Development.
+She was tasked with problems given by the panel and aided in understanding the mathematical reasoning behind them.
+Rees was also named the Head of Mathematics branch at the Office of Naval Research.
+She worked alongside fellow mathematicians such as Edmund Berkely and John Curtiss.
+Together they developed various technologies that assisted not only in the war, but in civilian life.
+One of the documented technologies was calculating ballistics tables.

 During her time at the Office of Naval Research, Rees headed research in a variety of programs, including hydrofoils, logistics, computers, and numerical development for applications such as rocketry and defense against submarines.
 She was especially instrumental in developing the ONR's implementation of projects studying mathematical algorithms for computing, as well as university research programs to build computers such as Project Whirlwind at MIT.
 She was an early proponent of magnetic-core and electrostatic memory, the use of transistor components rather than vacuum tubes, and the design of machines with visual displays and multiple inputs.